-Without WinRho®, there is a 12 percent chance you will form Rh antibodies that can harm your baby.
-The risk increases with each pregnancy.
+If you don’t get RhIG, there’s a 3 in 25 chance that your body will make Rh antibodies that can harm your baby.
+The risk goes up with each pregnancy.

 RhIG is the only way to prevent HDN caused by the Rh factor.
 If you have any questions or concerns, talk to your doctor or healthcare provider.

-Current as of: June 15, 2018
+Current as of: April 7, 2021

 Author: Transfusion Medicine Safety Program, Alberta Health Services